Marius Jonker

 Marius Jonker (born 19 June 1968 in Kimberley, Northern Cape) is a South African rugby union Television Match Official and former referee.
 He refereed at the 2007 Rugby World Cup in France, and regularly took charge of Super Rugby and Currie Cup matches.
-He also acted as a TMO at the 2019 Rugby World Cup in Japan.
+He also acted as a TMO at the 2019 Rugby World Cup in Japan, and will reprise this role at the 2023 Rugby World Cup in France.